Our Universal Pre-K is at Risk

 The Croton Harmon school budget rose by $2.2 million in 2025-2026 to $60,996,050 - and none of that went to UPK [Croton Harmon Budget]

-Our community-based pre-k providers can't be expected to continue absorbing this cost, and one has already announced plans to discontue their program in the next school year without more funding
+Our community-based pre-k providers can't be expected to continue absorbing this cost, and one has already announced plans to discontinue their program in the next school year without more funding - a loss of 64 seats

 Universal Pre-K in New York State is not mandatory - without a backup plan, the UPK program as we know it is at risk